pannawatfriend/sms-file-test/README.md

 # SMS Gateway for Android™ Server

+## If you want to use this server, please create Mysql server and run this srcipt [summary_script.sql](db/migrations/mysql/summary_script.sql) in your server.

 This server acts as the backend component of the [SMS Gateway for Android](https://github.com/capcom6/android-sms-gateway), facilitating the sending of SMS messages through connected Android devices.
 It includes a RESTful API for message management, integration with Firebase Cloud Messaging (FCM), and a database for persistent storage.

 ## Table of Contents